-The QA data that we analyzed were not collected to quantify uncertainty in the measurements, but rather to evaluate whether objectives set by the FIA for measurement quality are met (USDA 2018).
+The QA data that we analyzed were not collected to quantify uncertainty in the measurements, but rather to evaluate whether objectives set by the FIA for measurement quality are met (U.S. Forest Service 2018) Q19 [Copy Editor Aptara to Author] This citation of U.S. Forest Service (2018) does not have a corresponding reference in the reference list.
+Please add a corresponding reference or delete this citation.
+Reply.
 For example, the objective for decay class is to have 90% of measurements agree within one class, and the objective for seedling count is to have 90% of measurements agree within 20%.
 Analytical compliance results for most data collected by FIA can be found in Pollard et al. (2006) and Westfall (2009).